 Health Benefits & Steps of Laughter Yoga

-- Health benefits: The health benefits of laughter are extensive.
+- The health benefits of laughter are extensive.
 After laughing, the positive effects of laughter last up to 45 minutes, benefiting the cardiovascular system and reducing blood pressure; indeed, studies have shown that people suffering from heart disease are 40 percent less likely to laugh in many situations compared to people without heart disease.
 Laughter even speeds healing.

 - Stress relief: Laughter is a means to reduce anxiety and stress, as well as fostering a positive attitude and feeling of happiness.
 Within minutes of laughing, stress levels drop.